 - UK Royal Mail Shipping Calculator

 How to Handle Returns

-You basically have two options when it comes to handling returns for your customers: you can provide your customers with pre-paid postage in case they need to return an item, or you don’t provide you customers with pre-paid postage and they will have to assume the responsibility to pay for postage in the event that they need to return an item to you.
+You basically have two options when it comes to handling returns for your customers: You can provide your customers with pre-paid postage in case they need to return an item, or you don’t provide your customers with pre-paid postage and they will have to assume the responsibility to pay for postage in the event that they need to return an item to you.

 Providing pre-paid postage for customers offers them a seamless shopping experience with your company, however not offering free returns can actually affect customer’s decision to purchase from you at all.

 Check out this blogpost from Shopify that discusses shipping returns in more detail to learn more about it and how it affects your business.

 Most popular shipping carriers offer a business account program so businesses can get perks such as better order management, discounts on shipping, and/or free shipping supplies.
 Basically, it makes it a little bit easier and less expensive for you than just shipping packages without a business account.

 Check out these popular shipping carrier’s business accounts: